danielmcgraw/danielmcgraw.com/_posts/2012-01-21-The-Quickish-and-Easish-Getting-Started-with-GitHub-Article.md

 <br />

 Thats all there really is to it to get up and running with git and Github.
-I really suggest you build on this base knowledge and check out some of the awesome advanced uses for git and Github.
-I heard building a blog using Github and [Jekyll](/2011/04/14/The-Ultimate-Guide-To-Getting-Started-With-Jekyll-Part-1) was super rad and easy :P
+I really suggest you build on this base knowledge and check out some of the awesome advanced commands and options in git and Github.
+I've heard building a blog using Github and [Jekyll](/2011/04/14/The-Ultimate-Guide-To-Getting-Started-With-Jekyll-Part-1) was super rad and easy :P